Certificate in Sustainability

 - University of Iowa Guided Independent Study is accepted toward the certificate.

-Students complete three introductory course courses, four breadth electives; and one project/integrative system course.
-They may be able to count some courses taken for the certificate toward requirements for their major or for a minor.
+Students complete four introductory course courses, three breadth electives; and one project/integrative system course.
+They may be able to count some courses taken for the certificate toward requirements for their major, a minor, or another certificate.
 No more than three certificate courses may be taken from a single department or program.
 Students must maintain a GPA of at least 2.00 in all certificate course work.
 A maximum of 6 s.h. of approved transfer credit may be counted toward the certificate.
 See course work listing in the UI General Catalog.

 Course Substitution Guidelines - for Students